 Other treatments for low testosterone

-There are several other options available for men with low T.
+There are several other options available to treat low T.

-Besides the testosterone patch, other treatments you can apply to the skin include testosterone gels (brand names AndroGel, Testim, and Fortesta) and solutions (brand name Axiron).
-The benefit of topical treatments is that they’re absorbed slowly, making levels in the blood are very stable.
+Besides the testosterone patch, other forms of TRT you can apply to the skin include testosterone gels (brand names AndroGel, Testim, and Fortesta) and solutions (brand name Axiron).
+The benefit of topical treatments is that they’re absorbed slowly, making levels in the blood very stable.

 The buccal testosterone system (brand name Striant) is a medication designed to stick to your gums.
-The main disadvantage is that it can cause irritation.
+The main disadvantage of Striant is that it can cause irritation.

 Testosterone pellets (brand name Testopel) are implanted in the hip (just under the skin).
 Over 3–6 months, they slowly release testosterone into the body.

 Nasal testosterone gel (brand name Natesto) is applied to each nostril three times a day.
-Many healthcare providers are waiting for long-term safety data before prescribing this.
+Many healthcare providers are waiting for long-term safety data before prescribing it.

-Many healthcare providers recommend trying topical gels first because they provide stable testosterone levels and are relatively easy to use.
-But studies don’t show much difference in user satisfaction between TRT gels, injections, or pellets (Kovac, 2014).
+Healthcare providers often recommend trying topical gel forms of testosterone first because they provide stable testosterone levels and are relatively easy to use.
+But studies don’t show much difference in user satisfaction between TRT gels, injections, or pellets.

-If you suspect you may have low testosterone levels, be sure to speak with your healthcare provider.
+If you suspect you may have low testosterone levels, make an appointment with your healthcare provider.
 They’ll assess if you have low testosterone and develop a treatment plan that’s right for you.

 - Grech, A., Breck, J., & Heidelbaugh, J. (2014).
 Adverse effects of testosterone replacement therapy: an update on the evidence and controversy.
 Therapeutic Advances in Drug Safety, 5(5), 190–200. doi:10.1177/2042098614548680.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4212439/